Things To Do On A Rainy...

 With a vast array of activities and facilities available right here at Gladwins Farm, you’ll never be bored.
 With our outdoor play area and tennis court, Woodland Walk, indoor play area and indoor swimming pool.

 However, should you wish to venture out, Suffolk, a historic and diverse county bordered by 50 miles of glorious coastline, is home to a variety of things to do.
-Whether you are looking for historic sites, points of interest, museums, gardens, concerts, shows, churches or cathedrals, there is something for every one.
+Whether you are looking for historic sites, points of interest, museums, gardens, concerts, shows, churches or cathedrals, there is something for everyone.
 Read our guide of things to do in Suffolk to find out more.

-Ipswich Waterfront is a great place to take a leisurely stroll.
+One of the most popular attraction and things to do in Suffolk is visiting Ipswich Waterfront is a great place to take a leisurely stroll.
 Here you’ll find a plethora of places to visit including; the Salthouse Harbour Hotel, Isaacs on the Quay and The John Russell Art Gallery.
 The Waterfront is also home to a number of events across the year, namely the Ipswich Maritime Festival, a bi-annual festival that brings with it two days of activities, food and music.

 The Museum of East Anglian Life, located just a few minutes from Stowmarket Town Centre is set within 75 acres of beautiful Suffolk Landscape.
 Here you can discover 15 restored historic buildings, learn about fascinating East Anglian crafts and traditional Gypsy culture, meet the infamous Suffolk Punch or take part in a range of different workshops.
 Admission prices start at £4.70.